 - One of the easiest tasks that homeowners can do is keep an eye on the thermostat.

-- If you can’t remember the last time you swapped out your thermostat’s battery, now is the ideal time to do it.
+- If you can’t remember the last time you swapped out your thermostat’s battery, now is the perfect time to do it.

 There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
-Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to failed blower motors, mold or mildew in your air ducts, damage to the compressor, a ruptured heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can cause broken blower motors, mold or mildew in your air ducts, damage to the compressor, a ruptured heat exchanger, and other problems.

 - Lubrication.
 Mechanical equipment needs lubrication to prevent friction between the operating parts.
-Your furnace tune-up should include a complete lubrication.
+Your system tune-up should include a complete lubrication.

-- Pilot and gas pressure adjustment.
-As part of your tune-up, corrections may be made to the pilot and gas pressure if needed to return these elements to the designed specifications.
+- Pilot and gas pressure regulating.
+As part of your tune-up, adjustments should be made to the pilot and gas pressure as needed to return these elements to the designed specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
-Typically, furnace filters need to be changed at least every 90 days, which can improve efficiency and prevent operational complications.
+Typically, furnace filters need to be replaced at least every three months, which can boost efficiency and prevent operational glitches.

 - Written assessment.
 Credible HVAC companies always will give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the next 12 months.
 This insightful information can help you figure out the current condition of your furnace and outline ways to lower your energy bills.

-Shift the thermostat to “on” from “auto” to force the fan to operate.
-If the fan turns on, power is working properly, but if it doesn’t, your furnace might not be receiving power.
+Shift the thermostat to “on” from “auto” to force the fan to turn on.
+If the fan comes on, power is working correctly, but if it doesn’t, your furnace might not be receiving power.

-All furnaces have a power switch (just like a light switch) either on the furnace or located on a wall close to the furnace.
+All furnaces have a power switch (that resembles a light switch) either on the furnace or located on a wall close to the furnace.
 Flip the switch and wait two minutes to see if it helps to turn the furnace on.
 Also confirm that all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage